drew1kun/gpgbackup/README.md

 The script will create a directory with your gpg `<Key_ID>` name and put all the files there.
 `<Key_ID>` - gpg key identity: may be an email or key fingerprint like: `5F8C67D3`

-For recovering of the key the `gpgbackup.sh` script searches for a directory named `<Key_ID>`, containig PNG files with QR-Codes.
+For recovering of the key the `gpgpaper.sh` script searches for a directory named `<Key_ID>`, containig PNG files with QR-Codes.
 It's just that simple.

 **IMPORTANT:**